wix-incubator/bunyamin/README.md

 ### Log Levels

-Trace Event Logger provides several log levels that you can use to categorize your log messages:
+Bunyamin provides several log levels that you can use to categorize your log messages:

 * `fatal`,
 * `error`,